 The fundamental problem with insiders is that their malicious activity is tough to distinguish from basic daily activity, making it difficult to predict and detect an insider-related incident.
 Plus, malicious insiders usually have access to critical systems and data.

-7 best practices to protect sensitive data in cloud infrastructure
+7 cloud security best practices to protect sensitive data

 Cloud security combines different cybersecurity strategies, processes, and solutions.
-We’ve summarized the most efficient means of protecting your cloud computing environment in our seven best practices for cloud infrastructure security:
+We’ve summarized the most efficient means of protecting your cloud computing environment in our seven cloud data security best practices:

 1. Secure access to the cloud